 Continuing Education Activity

 Warfarin is a medication used in the prophylaxis and treatment of venous thrombosis and thromboembolic events.
 It is in the anticoagulant class of drugs.
 This activity reviews the indications, action, and contraindications for warfarin as a valuable agent in the prophylaxis and treatment of myocardial infarction, deep vein thrombosis, pulmonary embolism, and atrial fibrillation.
-This activity will highlight the mechanism of action, adverse event profile, pharmacokinetics, and drug interactions pertinent for members of the interprofessional team to treat patients with venous thrombosis and thromboembolic events.
+This activity will highlight the mechanism of action, adverse event profile, pharmacokinetics, and drug interactions pertinent for interprofessional team members to treat patients with venous thrombosis and thromboembolic events.